Sirius-Yang/IMDs_WES/README.md

 The complete analysis workflow begins with quality control (QC) from Step1 to Step4.

-Following QC, annotation starts; the primary analysis utilizes SnpEff for annotations, while case-control enrichment employs VEP annotations.
+Following QC, annotation starts; the primary analysis utilizes SnpEff for annotations of rare variants and ANNOVAR for common variants, while case-control enrichment employed VEP annotations.

 Subsequently, variant and gene-based association tests are conducted separately for common and rare variants, and sensitivity analysis were further adopted to validate their robustness.